Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/google-analytics-4.md

 1. Open the [Google Analytics home page](https://analytics.google.com/analytics/web).
 2. Click the **gear icon** to open Admin, then select **Data Streams**.
 3. Pick the data stream to stream the Amplitude events to.
-   - `Measurement ID` can be found on the top right corner.
+   - `Measurement ID` is available on the top right corner.
-   - `Measurement Protocol API secret` can be found under the `Additional Settings` section, by opening `Measurement Protocol API secrets` .
-Here a new API secret can be created that should be specific to this use case, and can be managed and removed independently the others.
+   - `Measurement Protocol API secret` is available under the `Additional Settings` section, by opening `Measurement Protocol API secrets` .
+You can create a new API secret that's specific to this use case, that you can manage and remove independently the others.
 Copy the value in the `Secret value` column of the appropriate row.

 There are no setup steps in G4A.